 Geoff lost his wife Margaret to cancer last year.
 Shortly afterwards, he contacted Help & Care to find out what help was available to him.
 Help & Care put him in touch with a bereavement charity.

-This factsheet has details about dealing with uninvited callers, disposing of unwanted items, and emergency telephone alarms.
+This factsheet has details about dealing with uninvited callers, disposing of unwanted items, maintaining your garden.

 Help and advice for travelling around Dorset, using blue badges and information on community transport schemes.